virgo47/javasimon/notes/MyServer.md

 SSL works.
 Somehow.
 If browser can't get there (to https) at all we forgot to allow HTTPS (port 443) in our Lightsail console, Firewall section.

+I also generated my own `dhparams.pem` as recommended in the `nginx.conf` and enabled the line.

 ### Proper certificate